Like me on Facebook: Always Have a Reason

 At the request of a few readers of my blog, I’ve expanded my about page to a “Short” and “Long” versions.
 The short one is first, read the long one after the short one if you want more information about me.

 Hello!
 I’m J.W.
 Wartick and I created this blog with the sole intention of writing apologetics.
 Christian Apologetics and Philosophy of Religion are my passions, and God continually opens new opportunities in this area.
-I have been accepted to Biola University to work towards a Master’s Degree in Christian Apologetics.
+I have received an MA in Christian Apologetics from Biola University.

 I believe that the Bible is the Holy and Inerrant Word of God and the sole source of pure Christian Doctrine.
 I believe in the Triune God: The Father, Son, and the Holy Spirit, who are not three gods but One God.
 One Essence, Three Persons.
 I acknowledge and fully believe and adhere to the Three Ecumenical Creeds of the Christian Faith.
 I believe that salvation is in my Lord Jesus Christ alone, there is none other.

 As part of my mission with apologetics, I’d love to hear questions and answer them as best as I can.
 Please feel free to contact me with any questions you’d like to see addressed in my blog or personally.
 I attempt to respond to everyone who comments on this site or contacts me, but due to an increase both in the amount of comments and the time taken by my off-site activities (marriage, studies, work, etc.) I will not always respond or may respond very late.
 My apologies in advance.

 The destruction of unborn human life is abhorrent.

 Book Review: Revelation by Richard Swinburne, Hope’s Reason: A Journal of Apologetics, Volume 1, p.
 5-8.

 “Past, Probability, and Teleology,” Hope’s Reason: A Journal of Apologetics, (2010-2011 Volume 1) p.
 67-78.